LCTT/TranslateProject/sources/tech/20141127 Quick systemd-nspawn guide.md

     systemd-nspawn -D . --bind /usr/portage

-Now your /usr/portage is bound to your host, so no need to sync/etc. If you want to bind to a different destination add a “:dest” after the source, relative to the root of the chroot (so –bind foo is the same as –bind foo:foo).
+Now your /usr/portage is bound to your host, so no need to sync/etc. If you want to bind to a different destination add a “:dest” after the source, relative to the root of the chroot (so --bind foo is the same as --bind foo:foo).

 If the container has a functional init that can handle being run inside, you can add a -b to boot it: